awsdocs/aws-iot-docs/developerguide/job-template-manage-console-create.md

-# Create AWS managed templates by using the AWS Management Console<a name="job-template-manage-console-create"></a>
+# Create a job from AWS managed templates by using the AWS Management Console<a name="job-template-manage-console-create"></a>

 Use the AWS Management Console to get information about AWS managed templates and create a job by using these templates\.
 You can then save the job you create as your own custom template\.